leh to nubra valley camping

 The RouteMap to Follow

 Leh to Nubra Valley journey starts with the highest motorable pass of Khardungla.
 Once you cross it, you reach the town of Khalsar (Leh to Khalsar is around 100km and some 3 hours away).
-From Khalsar, the road divides into two parts.
+From Khalsar, the road is divided into two parts.
 One part goes to Warshi, and the other goes to Tuktuk.
 It is from Khalsar, that the Nubra Valley begins.

 Here’s the Leh to Nubra Valley route-map for a better idea: